-Logframe: The logframe is a results matrix drawn from the results model or Theory of Change.
-The logframe shows the linear causal relationship between the impact, the outcome(s) and related outputs and activities of the project.
-Indicators are quantitative and qualitative variables to measure changes and results, and sources of verification are needed to substantiate these elements.
-Central assumptions and risks for achieving the defined targets also have to be described in the logframe as it is the basis for the project's Monitoring & Evaluation (M&E) plan.
+Logframe: A results matrix drawn from the results model or Theory of Change.
+The logframe shows the linear causal relationship between the impact, the outcome(s) and related outputs and activities of a project.
+Indicators are quantitative and qualitative variables for measuring changes and results, and sources of verification are needed to substantiate these elements.
+Central assumptions and risks for achieving the defined targets must also be described in the logframe as it is the basis for the project's monitoring and evaluation (M&E) plan.